josephhilby/lunch_and_learn_front_end/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Do you have a better & cooler way of doing what I did?
+Do you have a better & cooler way of doing what we did?
 Your contribution would be **greatly appreciated**.

 Please fork the repo, create your branch, and create a pull request.
 You can also simply open an issue with the tag "enhancement".